d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 encoder_blk(X, valid_lens).shape
 ```

-Now it comes to the implementation of the entire Transformer encoder.
-With the Transformer encoder, $n$ blocks of `EncoderBlock` stack up one after another.
-Because of the residual connection, the embedding layer size $d$ is same as the Transformer block output size.
-Also note that we multiply the embedding output by $\sqrt{d}$ to prevent its values from being too small.
+In the following Transformer encoder implementation,
+we stack `num_layers` instances of the above `EncoderBlock` classes.
+Since we use the fixed positional encoding
+whose values are always between -1 and 1,
+we multiply values of input embeddings
+by the square root of the embedding dimension
+to rescale before their summation.

 ```{.python .input}
 #@save